 One of the critical episodes in the relations between Inuit and RCMP concerns the High Arctic Relocation, a subject that has been covered in previous studies that include information from Inuit about their experiences.
-These histories describe the RCMP's role in the relocations in detail, including the choosing families that would move, choosing their destinations, gathering them for the move, accompanying them, acquiring goods for them, and even managing money on their behalf.
-Individual officers provided support to the families and "at times circumvented the illogical rules through their own initiative", but they were also clearly attached to the government and its objectives.
+While it fits into the era when the government was still uncertain about whether it should be finding ways to support Inuit living on the land or whether it should be preparing everyone for life in settlements, the decisions made by the government were part of a pattern that clearly spoke to its determination to exercise control over Inuit, no matter where they lived.
+Relevant histories describe the RCMP's role in the relocations in detail, including choosing the families who would move, choosing their destinations, gathering them for the move, accompanying them, acquiring goods for them, and even managing money on their behalf.
+Individual officers provided support to the families and "at times circumvented the illogical rules through their own initiative," but they were also clearly attached to the government and its objectives.

-Nunalinnguqtitauliqtilluta, 1961-1975
+Nunalinnguqtitauliqtilluta, 1961 to 1975